Learning Optimal Prompt Ensemble for Multi-source Visual Prompt Transfer: Experiments

 \section{Experiments}

 We evaluate the proposed approach for a wide range of downstream recognition tasks with pre-trained Transformer backbones.
-We first describe our experimental setup in Section~\ref{expsetup}, including the pre-trained backbone and downstream tasks and a brief introduction to alternative transfer learning methods.
+We first describe our experimental setup, including the pre-trained backbone and downstream tasks and a brief introduction to other transfer learning methods.